jamesmilanhiggins/word-definer/README.md

 |The user inputs a word and is displayed on the success page|test|test|
-the user inputs a word and gets its id the prgram saves the word to an array and can clear it
+the user inputs a word and gets its id the prgram saves the word to an array and can clear it the programs finds a word based of its id

 ## Contact / Support